jacobhal/restful-stock-api/README.md

 ### `heroku local`

 Loads the .env and server locally so you can test your config vars.
+This is the default way to test the API locally.
+This starts a server at http://127.0.0.1:5000/ by default.